13 Dec

 Document Collection

-After processing, the apostilled document is returned and is valid to be used in all Hague Convention countries.
+After processing, (typically 3–10 working days) the apostilled document is returned and is valid to be used in all Hague Convention countries.
+For embassy attestation requirements (non-Hague countries), a separate process through the relevant embassy applies.

 Benefits of Apostillization